 Sectors affected by ‘instructions for use and disposal’ and reporting requirement

-The clarifications made by the Dossier Submitter during the opinion-making process on the requirements to provide ‘instructions for use and disposal’ as well as to provide annual reports on uses, identity and releases of microplastics used in products that are derogated from the ban of the restriction proposal underline that even if the economic impact is significant it will not be as substantial as indicated by the numerous comments received during the consultation.
+The clarifications made by the Dossier Submitter during the opinion-making process on the requirements to provide ‘instructions for use and disposal’ as well as to provide annual reports on releases underline that even if the economic impact is significant it is likely not to be as substantial as indicated by the numerous comments received during the consultation.
+However, in the consultation of the SEAC draft opinion, stakeholders indicated that the costs to companies resulting from the reporting requirement could still be substantial (see discussion on costs).